- Born here, raised here, educated here

 In 2009, Rob Marris secured funding for Wolverhampton’s brand new bus station, the whole cost of which was met by central government.

 After losing by the narrowest of margins in 2010, I reflected on the verdict, and considered how I and a Labour government could do better in future.
 My wish to serve our area remains undiminished.
-I am once again your MP because of my continued commitment to public service, to work with others to improve my home town and our country.
+I am once again standing for parliament because of my continued commitment to public service, to work with others to improve my home town and our country.

 In Parliament, as a committed backbench MP, I constantly sought to contribute to debates and to scrutinise government proposals carefully, and above all to hold the government to account.
 So I was delighted when MPs of all political parties recognised my efforts and voted for me as Backbencher of the Year in 2008, the citation being for my “rigorous and independent scrutiny of all front benches”.
 Every year I dealt with many thousands of items of local casework to the best of my ability and so helped many of you to resolve your individual concerns.

 A good constituency MP must stand up for their area.
-We have had a Conservative Government singling out Wolverhampton for far more than our fair share of funding cuts, while protecting wealthier parts of the country.
-In contrast, I have a proven track record of successfully working with others to secure extra funding for our city. "
+For five years we have had a Conservative MP who consistently supported the Conservative/Lib-Dem government as it singled out Wolverhampton for far more than our fair share of funding cuts, while protecting wealthier parts of the country.
+In contrast, I have a proven track record of successfully working with others to secure extra funding for our city.